 Analyze the age distribution of Cornell undergraduates with the following bar chart.

 Questions About Diversity

-- Is Cornell attracting and supporting learners from all backgrounds?
+- How is Cornell doing at attracting and supporting students from all income levels?

-Schools with otherwise excellent racial and ethnic diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
+Schools with otherwise excellent ethnic and location diversity still may not be diverse when it comes to other factors, such as financial backgrounds.
 Get a better idea of how Cornell supports low-income students by visiting the Financial Aid Page.